alexrevell/Iceland-quake-data/README.md

 I haven't used D3 or React before, and I may end up not using Rails for this as it might work best just as a front end consumable app...
 I'm looking forward to finding out as I go.

+#NOTES FROM IAIN

+to build the JSON for the map, clone the repo and run 'make' in the terminal. this will execute the Makefile which downloads the 10m .shp admin file from Natural Earth, converts it to GeoJSON while filtering for Iceland, and then converts to TopoJSON.

+- see Bostock's great entry about Make http://bost.ocks.org/mike/make/
+- also a stackoverflow post i found useful to explain some further mysteries of Make: http://stackoverflow.com/questions/12837823/only-first-command-of-makefile-is-executed
+- and some of the weirder Make commands stolen from here: http://bost.ocks.org/mike/bubble-map/